LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 - What your project is _not_ or will _not_ provide or implement
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

-Our rental service will use the NEP-199 standard to split the rental revenue among the lender and the creators.
-Therefor the creators in NEAR and Mintbase ecosystem can get extra revenues from the rental market.

 ### Ecosystem Fit

 Help us locate your project in the Mintbase landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
-  - On one hand, our project allows users to experience NFT-enabled web3 experiences in an affordable way by remove the upfront capital barrier.
+  - First, our project allows users to experience NFT-enabled web3 experiences affordably by removing the upfront capital barrier.
-  - On the other hand, it allows the NFT owners and the developers/creators to extra revenue from their assets or work.
+  - Second, it allows the NFT owners and the developers/creators to extra revenue from their assets or work.
+  - Finally, our rental service will use the NEP-199 standard to split the rental revenue among the lender and the creators.
+Therefore the creators in the NEAR and Mintbase ecosystem can get extra revenues from the rental market.
-  - In genearl, our NFT rental solution can help boosting the NFT economy on Near.
+  - In general, our NFT rental solution can help boost the NFT economy on NEAR.
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-  - The developers and users of any dapps and games which utilise NFTs.
+  - The developers and users of any dapps and games which utilize NFTs.
 - What need(s) does your project meet?
-  - For the utility NFT owners, we meet their needs for a safe and convenient way to earn revenue from their NFT assets.
+  - For utility NFT owners, we provide them with a safe and convenient way to earn revenue from their NFT assets.
-  - For poeple who are interested in certain utility NFTs, we meet their needs for an affordable way to rent the NFT to experience.
+  - For people who are interested in certain utility NFTs, we provide them with an affordable way to rent the NFT to experience.
-  - For developers and creators, we meet their needs for exploring the renting revenue and business model.
+  - For developers and creators, we meet their needs of exploring the renting revenue and business model.
 - Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?
   - If so, how is your project different?
     - PawnNFT: As the name suggested, it works like a pawn shop rather than, for example, a car rental service.
-It is a finance service where the NFTs are used as colleteral.
+It is a finance service where the NFTs are used as collateral.
   - If not, are there similar projects in related ecosystems?
-    - https://double.one/: They requires the NFT contracts conform a special NFT standard they issued, i.e. don't support the standard ERC-721 NFTs.
+    - https://double.one/: They require the NFT contracts conform to a special NFT standard they issued, i.e. don't support the standard ERC-721 NFTs.
     - ReNFT on Ethereum and Avalanche: Lenders in their platform have no way to trade their leasing assets until the lease expires.

 ## Team :busts_in_silhouette:

 ### Team members

-- Name of team leader
-  Libo Shen
 - Names of team members
+  - Libo Shen
-  Steven Yu
+  - Steven Yu

 ### Contact